explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-webkit-plan.md

   target, so this needs a real listed resource.
 The manual-additions section carries exactly one entry with documented provenance and a fetchable source URL, which is the right anchor for this test.
 Not yet written.

+  Note that `origins-scoping`'s wildcard-tier test deliberately does *not* pin this down: it asserts only that a non-storer's read is either a correct disclosure or a miss, because whether a given hash is on the PHL is implementation-defined.
+So a passing suite is not evidence the PHL gate works — that still needs this test.
 - **Registry logic directly.** Rate-limiter burst exhaustion, eviction ordering, the concurrent-writer race, and staleness are all far easier to drive against the registry's own functions than through a browser — and, per Ladybird's experience, loop-shaped scenarios can be